rbarcode/w13_parks_api/README.md

 #### Making DELETE Requests

 Similar to PUT requests, a DELETE request must be made to an endpoint that includes the ID of the park that the user wishes to delete: api/parks/{id}.
+Unlike the POST or PUT requests, a DELETE request does not require a body.

 ------------------------------